-Main Proposals
+Main Features

-This proposed Standard on Related Services represents the Australian equivalent of the IAASB's revised ISRS 4400 Agreed-Upon Procedures Engagements and will replace the current ASRS 4400 Agreed-Upon Procedures Engagements to Report Factual Findings issued by the AUASB in July 2013.
+This Standard on Related Services represents the Australian equivalent of the IAASB's revised ISRS 4400 Agreed-Upon Procedures Engagements and will replace the current ASRS 4400 Agreed-Upon Procedures Engagements to Report Factual Findings issued by the AUASB in July 2013.

-This proposed Standard on Related Services contains differences from the current ASRS 4400, which are detailed in the Explanatory Memorandum accompanying the Proposed ASRS 4400.
+This Standard on Related Services contains differences from the current ASRS 4400, which are detailed in the Explanatory Memorandum accompanying the ASRS 4400.